Optiboot/optiboot/Wiki/CompilingOptiboot_x.md

 make -f Makefile.mega0 UARTTX=A1 LED=A7 atmega4809
 make -f Makefile.mega0 curiosity4809
 ~~~~
 Note that many of the board-level targets are implemented using a recursive invocation of make using this options.
-For exmaple, the "drazzy402" target ends up being:
+For example, the "drazzy402" target ends up being:

 ~~~~
  make -f  Makefile.mega0 optiboot_attiny402.hex UARTTX=A1 TIMEOUT=8 LED=A7